flyx/gps-osx/usage.md

 it after you launched GPS once, you may need to move the GPS app bundle to another folder (not the Desktop) and back in order to clear the cache.

+If you want to use the command key `⌘` for keyboard shortcuts, you have to change the default keyboard shortcuts.
+You can do that by choosing `Edit -> Key Shortcuts` from the menu.

 ### Known issues

  * Fonts are quite small in the editor and project view.
 But you can change